NASA and the 'Missing Day in Time'

 Hezekiah asked for a sign as proof.
 Isaiah said "Do you want the sun to go ahead 10 degrees?"
 Hezekiah said "It is nothing for the sun to go ahead 10 degrees, but let the shadow return backward 10 degrees.."
 Isaiah spoke to the Lord and the Lord brought the shadow ten degrees BACKWARD!
 Ten degrees is exactly 40 minutes!
 Twenty three hours and 20 minutes in Joshua, plus 40 minutes in Second Kings make the missing day in the universe!

-Analysis: Though it has been debunked countless times, there are no doubt some Christians who still believe this tale and perhaps even find it rife with irony.
+Analysis: Though it has been debunked countless times over the past several decades, there are no doubt some Christians who still believe this tale and perhaps even find it rife with irony.
 Who would have thought that science, the nemesis of faith, would inadvertently be harnessed to prove one of God's cosmic miracles true?
 Certainly not the scientists themselves, who work so hard to undermine biblical values with their secular theories on the origins of man and the universe.

 The person ultimately responsible for the story didn't see it that way, however.
 I'm talking about Harry Rimmer, a Presbyterian minister and amateur archaeologist whose life's mission, succinctly summarized in the title of his 1936 book The Harmony of Science and Scripture, was to bring the two seemingly incompatible world views together.
 That he had to forge said "harmony" out of speculation and hearsay doesn't seem to have troubled him much.